IsuruHaupe/badass/README.md

 You will need to uncomment a line in [bdd.go](server/bdd.go) in the ```ConnectToDB``` function.
 And maybe update the database inside the docker image.
 And update [referee.go](client/referee.go) and [watcher.go](client/watcher.go) in the client folder.

-# Add a new sport (example : Football)
+# Add a new sport, example Football

-## 1 - Create a new file with the name of sport (ex : football.go) in the server folder.
+1 - Create a new file with the name of sport (ex : football.go) in the server folder.

-## 2 - Create the structure for a match of this sport as a JSON representation.
+2 - Create the structure for a match of this sport as a JSON representation.
 For example :
 ```JSON
 {
     "EquipeA" : {